Encampeded/gd-docs/docs/resources/client/level-components/replay-string.md

 - `time_mod` is the value the time is multipled by (the TimeMod value in the Time trigger)
 - `ignoreTimewarp` is 1 if Ignore TimeWarp is enabled, 0 otherwise
 - `stopTime` is the value at which the timer will stop
+- `stopTimeEnabled` is 1 if the Stop Time is enabled, 0 otherwise
+- `targetGroupID` is the group ID that is set to spawn when the timer hits StopTime